noodlefrenzy/coreos-azure/README.md

 # Deploying Apps with Docker and CoreOS on Microsoft Azure

-This quickstart repo provides everything you need to go from nothing to deploying a scaled node.js application using Docker and CoreOS on Microsoft Azure.
+This quickstart provides everything you need to go from nothing to deploying a scaled application using Docker and CoreOS on Microsoft Azure.

-This quickstart assumes you are running on an Debian-based system like Ubuntu.
-I’m going to use a Azure VM running Ubuntu 14.04 LTS for this walkthrough, so if you don't have a native Ubuntu machine, go ahead now and spin up a small (A1) Azure VM.
+It assumes you are running on an Debian-based system like Ubuntu for the first section on Docker and a POSIX development machine for the second section on CoreOS.
+I’m going to use an A1 Azure VM running Ubuntu 14.04 LTS for this walkthrough.

 ## Docker Fundamentals

-Before we jump into CoreOS, you should understand the fundamentals of Docker.
-This section will run through building a Docker container that houses our node.js application.
-If you are familiar with Docker already, you can skim this section and move on to the second section ( "Deploying applications with CoreOS").
+We need to understand the fundamentals of Docker before we jump into CoreOS.
+This section will run through building a Docker container that houses our simple node.js application.
+If you are familiar with Docker already, you can skim this section and move on to the "Deploying applications with CoreOS" section below).

 Docker provides an easy to use mechanism for building containerized cloud workloads.
-Containers introduce another level of virtualization between a VM and bare metal.
-Containers share the same underlying OS but utilize a facilility of the OS (LXC in Linux) to run concurrently with other containers on that host.
-This has memory efficiency benefits at the expense of losing some of the security isolation benefits of full VMs.
+Containers introduce a level of virtualization between virtual machines and PaaS: containers share the same underlying OS but utilize a facilility of the OS (LXC in Linux) to run concurrently with other containers on that host.
+This has memory efficiency benefits at the expense of losing some of the security isolation benefits of virtual machines.
 If this concept is new to you, I'd recommend reading more on the [Docker website](https://www.docker.com/whatisdocker/) before continuing.

 ### Installing Docker and this sample repo

-On your Ubuntu instance, run the following to install Docker if you haven't already:
+Let's get Docker installed.
+On your Ubuntu instance, run the following to install Docker:

 ```
 $ sudo apt-get update